UCLProgrammingHub/web/involved/index.md

 We get together as a community in a [Slack](https://ucl-programming-hub.slack.com/) instant messaging channel on the web.
 Please join us by signing up with an @ucl.ac.uk email address.
 You can also join our [mailing list](https://www.mailinglists.ucl.ac.uk/mailman/listinfo/research-programming) for announcements.
+(If the mailing list link appears broken for you, please try again inside the UCL firewall.)

 Coffee Mornings
 ---------------